 - Saddle Pad Slippage: Generally your tree is too wide.
-Add a Booster Shim.
+Add a Full Shim.

 - Equine or Rider Back Soreness: No shims needed, ThinLine protects both.

 - Equine Asymmetry: place both of the pair of shims on the hollow side.

 - Kissing Spine Relief: Add a Full Shim to any ThinLine pad.

 - Treeless Saddle Pad Comfort: Add a Full Shim to any ThinLine Pad.

 Solutions for Saddles which Bridge or Horses with a Sway Back.

 Is this a permanent solution?
 It is not uncommon to see swaybacked horses develop more topline in a ThinLine.
 Historically, riders eventually remove the bridging shim.
 To retain the good muscle on the top line you’ve developed continue using your ThinLine without the shims.